amadofelipe/fluttertodolist/README.md

-# todolist
+# To do list app

-A new flutter project.
+A cross-platform mobile app made with Flutter

 ## Getting Started